bibanon/bibanon/Stories/Stories.md

 Links to good stories hosted outside of the Bibliotheca Anonoma.

 * [Danny Choo - How Discovering Japan Changed My Life](http://dannychoo.com/en/post/26094/How+Discovering+Japan+Changed+My+Life.html) - A story about how Danny Choo, a poor Chinese Malaysian kid in Britain, became obsessed with Japanese culture, and went to great lengths to learn Japanese and even just visit Japan.
-Danny Choo would later build a startup to create websites for Japanese companies, which evolved into today's well-connected *Culture Japan*.
+Danny Choo would later build a startup to create websites and conduct English translation for Japanese companies, which evolved into today's well-connected *Culture Japan*.